dumith-eranga/talks/tdd-why-bother/narration.md

 When I'm buying the car, I expect it to work.
 I should be able to get in and drive it without any issue.
 If the tank is full, if I service the care properly, and if I do regular check-ups, I expect my car to run without suddenly breaking-down in the middle of the road.

 What would happen if there is a manufacturing defect?
 That is where the manufacturer's waranty comes in.
 I should be able to turn in the car to the dealership and get a new one without the defect.
 The additional cost is shared between me and the dealership.
-I have to take my car there, spend my time on it whereas the dealership has to use their time and resources to doe the exchange.
+I have to take my car there, spend my time on it whereas the dealership has to use their time and resources to do the exchange.

 What happens if the defect is a problem of the design?
 In such a case the manufacturer actually recalls the model from the market.

 If the defect is in the design of the car, it is a huge cost to the manufacturer as they have to recall all the cars from the market, dispose them or retro-fit parts.
 Since they might not have facilities to do the retro-fitting across the world, sometimes they will have to ship the cars back.
-Furthermore, replacement cars should be issued the customers or they should be refunded.
+Furthermore, replacement cars should be issued to the customers or they should be refunded.

 _add examples of recalls_